dotnet/AspNetCore.Docs/aspnetcore/blazor/components/templated-components.md

 ::: moniker-end

-When using a templated component, the template parameters can be specified using child elements that match the names of the parameters (`TableHeader` and `RowTemplate` in the following example).
+When using a templated component, the template parameters can be specified using child elements that match the names of the parameters.
+In the following example, `<TableHeader>...</TableHeader>` and `<RowTemplate>...<RowTemplate>` supply <xref:Microsoft.AspNetCore.Components.RenderFragment%601> templates for `TableHeader` and `RowTemplate` of the `TableTemplate` component.

 Specify the `Context` attribute on the component element when you want to specify the content parameter name for implicit child content (without any wrapping child element).
-In the following example, the `Context` attribute appears on the `TableTemplate` element and applies to all <xref:Microsoft.AspNetCore.Components.RenderFragment%601> template parameters:
+In the following example, the `Context` attribute appears on the `TableTemplate` element and applies to all <xref:Microsoft.AspNetCore.Components.RenderFragment%601> template parameters.

 `Pages/Pets.razor`: